CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 3. **Performance of Attention-Based Methods**:
    - Results show that **attention-based methods** are generally more faithful in explaining Vision Transformers.
 Furthermore, their performance can be improved by incorporating **gradient information** and **multi-layer aggregation**, demonstrating the potential for enhancing their effectiveness.

 In summary, **SaCo** provides a comprehensive and rigorous evaluation framework for measuring **faithfulness** in Vision Transformer explanations.
-Our findings contribute valuable insights into the development of explainability techniques for **ViTs**, and pave the way for future research in the field of **explainable AI (XAI)**.
+Our findings contribute valuable insights into the development of explainability techniques for **ViTs**, and pave the way for future research in the field of **Explainable AI (XAI)**.

 ### 5. References